NEU-Cloud-Harshila/aws-infra/README.md

 Created Route53 using the Terraform template.
 The Terraform template  add/update A record to the Route53 zone so that the domain points to the EC2 instance and the web application is accessible

+Added CloudWatch Logs resources to monitor logs and metrics.

 # Autorun has been setup using Systemd